IBM-Bluemix-Docs/certificate-manager/limits.md

 ### Free
 {: free-plan-limits}

-The following tables lists the limits in instances of the Free plan of {{site.data.keyword.cloudcerts_short}}.
+The following table lists the limits in instances of the Free plan of {{site.data.keyword.cloudcerts_short}}.

 <table>
   <tr>